tracybannon/RealTechnologist/content/post/materials/AIEnterprise_TechStrong_AI4SDLC_May2024.md

 excerpt: ""
 URL:
 ---
-##  Presentation Materials from The Artificially Intelligent Enterprise virtual Summit 2024
+##  Presentation Materials from The Artificially Intelligent Enterprise Virtual Summit May 21, 2024

 Check back on May 21st for the materials!